-I have a CentOS 7 server which runs Apache and MySQL (well, MariaDB) which serves a variety of web-based applications (mostly PHP-based), primarily for my own personal use.
+I have a Rocky 8 server which runs Apache and MariaDB which serves a variety of web-based applications (mostly PHP-based), primarily for my own personal use.
 Apache is already set up to handle user authentication itself, via Apache's native Auth configuration directives, and all my webapps share that common authentication mechanism.